-Join Bob McGannon for an in-depth discussion in this video Types of estimating, part of Managing Project Budgets.
+Join Bob McGannon for an in-depth discussion in this video Types of estimating, part of Project Management Foundations: Budgets.

 Although common and expected of virtually every project manager, estimating in the project management space generally has a reputation for being done quite poorly.
 Are you one of the project managers that struggle with this?
 How can you make this better?
 The key is not to paint a picture that is more detailed than you have facts to support.
 To do this, your estimation should be performed in stages or types.
 Let's examine the three predominate types of project estimates.